Boost to Buy overview

 Scheme availability

-Applications will be approved on a first-come, first-served basis.
+Applications are approved on a first-come, first-served basis.

 In total, $330 million is allocated to Boost to Buy which is expected to support up to 2,000 first home buyers over the next 3 years.